usnpeepoo/cmss13-design-docs/xeno/shield_removal.md

 Removing shields is something that's been requested for a long time.
 It will primarily involve removing shields from all castes (other than rav and crusher) and replacing them with other abilities or miscellaneous balance changes.
 There are a variety of detailed reasons explained in the reasons section below.

+Clarity stacks are limited effect stacks that let xenos resist minor stuns, can be seen on boxer warrior.

+Warden is a xeno that provides short-term buffs or heals. (not long term spam shields)

+Shaman is a xeno that provides short-term AOE buffs or AOE heals. (not long term shields for the entire hive such as in hijack)

+Warrior is a xeno that is hard to kill in a 1v1 and takes a frontliner / ambusher role with a preferably higher focus on frontlining.

 ## Reasons

 Here I will go into more detail about the reasons to remove + overhaul shields.
 Copy pasted from my previous google doc.